 Frequently Asked Questions

-- Compensation for research assistants
+- Compensation for research assistants and/or meeting facilitators

 - Research-related costs, including costs associated with conducting interviews, purchasing data sets, etc.

 - Grant funds may be used for direct costs in support of the described projects, such as technology needs, staff or RA support, food and/or per diems, and honoraria for participants.

 We recognize that in-person meetings are currently limited due to the public health crisis.
 We welcome applicants to propose projects beginning at any time in the 2022 calendar year, and to propose fully virtual or hybrid programs, or later in-person programs with plans to shift to virtual if necessary.